NY, US · AI law tracker

 What are the key dates for S4457?

-No fixed deadline, as the bill is currently under review in the Assembly Committee on Consumer Affairs And Protection.
+No fixed deadline; the bill is currently in committee.
 Primary source →

 What is the current status of S4457?